 - the age and physical health of the litigants;

 - the standard of living during the marriage;

 - the earning capacities and educational levels of the litigants; and

 - the parental responsibilities for the children of the marriage.

 Marital fault, however, is not one of the factors.
 Generally, a spouse’s bad actions (i.e., adultery) do not affect the financial resolution of a divorce.

 However, if your (soon to be ex) spouse lives with his/her paramour before and/or after a judgment of divorce is entered, this may reduce that spouse’s need for support and therefore may affect whether alimony should be paid and if so, how much.
 Furthermore, marital misconduct, such as adultery, to the degree that it causes one party to spend some of the marital assets and/or cause negative economic consequences to the marital estate (i.e., a spouse squandering excessive money on his or her lover) may be a factor for consideration in how much alimony is awarded.

-“Ask the Attorney” is a new blog in which answers to your legal questions submitted to firstname.lastname@example.org may be answered.
+“Ask the Attorney” is a new blog in which answers to your legal questions submitted to email@example.com may be answered.
 The answers to the questions are for informational purposes only and are not to be construed as legal advice or the creation of an attorney-client relationship.
-The facts of each case is different, therefore you should seek competent legal representation.
+The facts of each case are different, therefore you should seek competent legal representation.